stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 data Answer = Yes | No
 ```

-Values of type `Answer` should be represented by Javascript booleans,
+Values of type `Answer` should be represented by JavaScript booleans,
 for which there already is an external type: `JS.Boolean.Boolean`, which
-also provides values for the Javascript constants `true` and `false`.
+also provides values for the JavaScript constants `true` and `false`.

 It is therefore straight forward to implement `ToFFI` for `Answer`: